 Below, meet the 2014 Distinguished Alumni:

-Earl Christian Campbell, BS ’79, Life Member,is one of the most famous running backs to ever play in the National Football League.
+Earl Christian Campbell, BS ’79, Life Member, is one of the greatest running backs to ever play in the National Football League.
 After becoming the first Longhorn to win a Heisman Trophy in 1977, Campbell was the No. 1 draft pick by the Houston Oilers and went on to be named Rookie of the Year and Most Valuable Player.
-Out of all running backs in the history of the NFL, Campbell ranks 10th for all-time rushing yards.
 In 1981, the legislature named Campbell an Official State Hero of Texas.
 After retiring from football in 1985, he became a prominent businessman in Austin and later founded Earl Campbell Meat Products, Inc. He also remained actively involved with UT Athletics and was a special assistant to the vice president for student affairs.
 In 1991, he was inducted into the Pro Football Hall of Fame.

 H. Scott Caven, Jr., BBA ’64, LLB ’67, Life Member,is managing director of Atlantic Trust, a private wealth management firm.
 He was a member of the UT Board of Regents from 2003-09, including service as chairman from 2007-09.
 During a 32-year career with Goldman Sachs, Caven was a vice president and a regional manager.
 A longtime UT advocate, Caven has chaired the UT System Chancellor’s Council and the McCombs School of Business Advisory Council.
 He is a founding member of the executive committee of the Texas Coalition for Excellence in Higher Education.
 He has also chaired the board of directors of the University of Texas Investment Management Company and the Texas Growth Fund board of trustees.
 Caven is currently a member of the board of trustees for the Texas State History Museum Foundation.